ben-z/measurement-corruption-detection-jackal/README.md

 ethtool -T <interface> # check if the interface supports hardware timestamping ptp4l -i <interface> -m -S # -i is the interface to use, -m outputs messages to stdout, -S uses software timestamping
 ```

+#### Wireless card no-carrier

+This happened on 2023-03-13 on Jackal2 in the robohub.
+The wireless card appears to be missing (no-carrier in `ip a`, link detected: no in `ethtool`) but shows up in `sudo lspci -vvv | grep -i -A 44 wireless` and `lshw -C network`.

+I had to run `sudo modprobe -r iwlwifi && sudo modprobe iwlwifi` every time after startup now to recover the wifi connection.